pic

 167.440 ns (0 allocations: 0 bytes)

-Note that all the examples provided could've been implemented as we did previously, where we directly applied sum
+Note all the examples presented could've been implemented as we did previously, where we directly applied sum, prod, maximum and minimum.

 x = rand(100)